"A law is valuable, not because it is a law, but because there is right in it." - Henry Ward Beecher

 This is where a private teacher can step in and help with your teaching.

-Not only will a tutor provide a tailor made class for any student under their provision, but they can also offer many invaluable survival tips to help you get through the first year of your legal education and beyond.
+Not only will a tutor provide a tailor-made class for any student under their provision, but they can also offer many invaluable survival tips to help you get through the first year of your legal education and beyond.

 Here are some of the pro tips you can discuss with any law tutor:

 - Be realistic with your expectations: before heading to day one of law school, your head may be full of expectations about what university is going to be like.
-Some may prove true, but others can lead you astray, and you may be disappointed when faced with the reality.
+Some may prove true, but others can lead you astray, and you may be disappointed when faced with reality.
 Many students think law school may be similar to legal studies in high school, or only slightly harder.
 Those students will be in for a shock, as law school requires significantly more time and effort.
 Preparing yourself for the difficulties of law school can make your adjustment to university that much easier.

 - Surround yourself with good people: university brings together many different and diverse people.
 Diverse in their interests, their backgrounds, their passions, and their motivations.
 While part of your experience will include mixing with all these people, don’t lose track of your main purpose for being at uni.
-If you spend too much time drinking, or staying up late, you'll have fun, but your test results may suffer.
-Try find friends who maintain a balance between studying and enjoying themselves and lean on these people to spur you on to success.
+If you spend too much time drinking or staying up late, you'll have fun, but your test results may suffer.
+Try to find friends who maintain a balance between studying and enjoying themselves and lean on these people to spur you on to success.
 Having the right people around you can make doing well in law school easier because their motivation and drive will feed yours, as much as you encourage them to succeed as well.

 - Don’t stretch yourself too thin: you may fancy yourself as a president, an athlete, a band member and a writer, but don’t forget that having too many extracurricular activities is an easy way to distract yourself and spend more time away from the study books than you can really afford.
 While it’s important to have interests and hobbies and can improve your chances of gaining employment after your degree, be careful that you don’t fill your schedule with all manner of hobbies, as you will need that time to study.
 If people need you to fill in roles, be firm and say no, unless you really feel you have the time.